SUKHMAN-SINGH-1612/Data-Science-Projects/CONTRIBUTING.md

 # Contributing Guidelines
-Thank you for considering contributing to the IBM Data Science Professional Certification Assignments repository!
+Thank you for considering contributing to the Data Science Projects repository!
 We appreciate your interest in improving and enhancing the content of this repository.
 To ensure a smooth collaboration, please review and follow the guidelines below when contributing.

 ## How to Contribute
 1. Fork the repository to your GitHub account.